Crime in Afghanistan: Opium cultivation

 Opium poppy cultivation and drug trafficking have important role in the political and economic situation of Afghanistan for last twenty-five years.
 In the aftermath of the Soviet withdrawal from Afghanistan, opium poppy cultivation increased in the nation.
 Many mujahideen commanders taxed opium poppy cultivation, even directly participated in illicit drug trade for military financing.
 Although the Taliban condemned cultivation of narcotic substances, requirements of money encouraged toleration and taxation of drug cultivation.
 In 1999, Afghanistan produced a peak of over 4,581 metric tons of raw and refined opium.
 This led to increasing international pressure from states having consumer population of Afghan drugs.
 In response, the Taliban banned opium poppy cultivation in late 2000, but allowed the opium trade to continue.
 Under the ban, opium poppy cultivation was reduced to 185 metric tons.
 This little production of opium continued in areas under the control of the United Islamic Front for the Salvation of Afghanistan.

 Since the downfall of the Taliban in 2001, cultivation and trafficking of opium has increased significantly.
 Throughout the country regional militia commanders, criminal organizations and corrupt government officials have engaged in drug trafficking as a source of revenue.
 Some anti-government groups make profit from the drug trafficking.
 Due to these factors, drug trafficking increases political instability in the nation, and is a threat to the country's weak internal security and embryonic democratic government.

 Afghanistan is the world's largest producer of opium and in 2001, Afghanistan was the source of 87% of the world's illicit opium.
 80-90% of the heroin consumed in Europe comes from opium produced in Afghanistan.
 According to Antonio Maria Costa "drugs are now a clear and present danger" in Afghanistan.
 According to a survey in 2007 by United Nations Office on Drugs and Crime, 93% of the opiates on the world market originated in Afghanistan.
+In November 2023, a U.N report showed that in the entirety of Afghanistan, poppy cultivation dropped by over 95%, removing it from its place as being the world's largest opium producer.
+This was as a result of a ban on opium production by the Afghan government.

+Other illegal markets

+The Global Initiative Against Transnational Organized Crime's report in April 2023 highlights that analyses of the connection between Afghanistan's illicit economy and conflict have been narrowly focused on the opium economy and its by-products, while ignoring the diversified nature of the country's illegal markets, which includes sectors like illegal mining, the wildlife trade, and arms trafficking.
+The ephedra economy as a key ingredient in crystal meth is also a contentious issue with varying opinions on its significance, though UN agencies tend to downplay its relevance, and some independent analysts suggest that it is unlikely to replace the higher quality South East Asian meth.
+These various sectors are crucial to the crime-conflict nexus in Afghanistan and require greater attention.